MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[prod_short](includes/prod_short.md)]:

- * You might want the purchase or sales orders that you send to vendors and customers to appear to comefrom a _noreply@yourcompanyname.com_ address.
+ * You might want the purchase or sales orders that you send to vendors and customers to appear to come from a _noreply@yourcompanyname.com_ address.
  * When your workflow sends an approval request by email using the email address of the requestor.

 > [!Note]